-In 1993 Michael received an Academy Award nomination, and a BAFTA Award nomination, for “Batman Returns”.
-He supervised the creation of the first photo-real computer graphic creatures in a feature film that faithfully replicated existing, living, beings (penguins and bats).
+Michael received an Academy Award nomination and BAFTA Award nomination for “Batman Returns” in 1993.
+In that film he supervised the creation of the first photo-real computer graphic creatures in a feature film that faithfully replicated existing, living, beings (penguins and bats).

-In 1993, Michael directed the first Coca-Cola "Polar Bear" spot, which may be the first public showing of a computer graphic creature with three dimensional fur, and which spawned a series of Coke spots that followed for years.
+In 1993, Michael directed the first Coca-Cola "Polar Bear" spot, which may be the first public showing of a computer graphic creature with three-dimensional fur.

-Michael was honored in October 2001 at the Premio Imaggine in Milan, Italy for his contribution to the art and science of digital filmmaking.
+Michael was honored in October 2001 at the Premio Immagine in Milan, Italy for his contribution to the art and science of digital filmmaking.

 In 2008, Michael received an Academy Award for Best Visual Effects, and a BAFTA Award for Best Special Visual Effects for the film “The Golden Compass”.
 The film combined live action, animation, and visual effects in nearly every cut.

 Michael was happy to contribute to the Academy Award winning film “Life of Pi” in 2012, working with BUF Compagnie on a 1½ minute sequence known as Tiger Vision, which was often cited in reviews of the film as a seminal moment in the story, establishing the strong bond between Pi and Richard Parker, the tiger.